KongLabRUSP/lncap.setd7kd/README.md

 From Christian Bixby, RUCDR, 11/17/2017

 ## Daily Logs
+### 01/13/2018
+* Split the repository: moved all documents related to the no-replica manuscript to a new repo *single.repl.stat*
+* Added hitmaps for expressions in each group corresponding to the hitmaps of differences.

 ### 01/06/2018
-* Added SD estimators and log2 cahnges (analysis v7)
+* Added SD estimators and log2 changes (analysis v7)
 * Added db/db data from NCBI for the method paper

 ### 01/06/2018